msi-ris/Tutorials/rnaseq_cmd.md

 of reference genome assemblies is [Ensembl](https://ensembl.org).
 Make sure that you get a FASTA file for the genome assembly and a GTF file for the gene annotations.
 HISAT2 does not take gzipped input files for index building, so they must be unzipped.
-Additionally, if your study species has such infomration available, download a dbSNP build that includes polymorphisms discovered in your species of interest.
+Additionally, if your study species has such information available, download a dbSNP build that includes polymorphisms discovered in your species of interest.
 You can download them from the [UCSC Genome Browser](http://hgdownload.cse.ucsc.edu/downloads.html).
 If you do not have a dbSNP dump for your species of interest, then you can use